KBaburaya/E-Commerce-Website/README.md

-# E-Commerce-Website
+#My First Website: E-Commerce-Website
-I have created my  first E-commerce  fully responsive website using HTML,CSS,Javascript.
+I have created  E-commerce website using HTML,CSS,Javascript and made it fully responsive using css @mediaquerry.